pixelpusher/live-theatre/node_server/README.md

 Designed by Fleeta J. Siegel and Evan Raskob, programming by  Evan Raskob (@evanraskob) AKA pixelpusher.

 Part of a research project in live audience interaction at Kingston University.

+On OSX, to run node on port 80 you need to type the following firewall forwarding rules into terminal:

+sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to any 80 in